 When a claimant reports his injury claim to the insurance company, the insurer will ask what the injuries are.
 The insurer will send the claim to a higher level adjuster once it learns that the claimant had surgery.

 Insurance companies typically set higher reserves if a claimant had surgery.
-This often results in claims adjusters having authority to assign more money to the pain and suffering part of the claim.
+This often results in claims adjusters having authority to assign more money to pain and suffering damages.
 This can result in a larger settlement.